stevepereira/visible.is/hugo/content/docs/previews/instant-previews-server.md

 | Installing Dependencies |  Runs the  _Install Dependencies Command_ if it was set.
 Dependencies will be loaded from cache if it exists. |
 | Saving Preview Cache |  Caches the repository and any installed dependencies.  |
 | Building Site |  Executes the _Build Command_ to start serving your preview. |

+## Server Hibernation

+The preview server will automatically shut down if there hasn't been any activity in the CMS for a couple hours, at which point the server will enter the **hibernating** state.
+When the server is hibernating, any activity inside the CMS will cause it to start up again.

+If you manually stop the preview server by clicking the **stop** button, it will not automatically start back up in response to CMS activity, and will instead remain stopped until you manually start it again.